 When a card from their game asks “What’s the biggest thing in the world”, the friends look at the globe.
 Studying the globe is indeed a great and wholesome way to learn about the real world.
 However, a slightly dumb computer interrupts their research.

 Once again, we find here a comment about mass media.
-This TV show aimed for kids misleads them out of true information (learning from the globe) and lures them into learning pointless, big-brother-friendly information.
+This TV show aimed at kids misleads them out of true information (learning from the globe) and lures them into learning pointless, big-brother-friendly information.

 When Red Guy tells the computer to “shut up” and taps on it, the friends are transported to the “digital world”.
 In MK terms, they are taken to dissociation.
 Once again, this symbolically represents them being programmed by their handlers.